Life as a safari guide

 How do I become a safari guide in South Africa?

-South Africa’s safari industry is informed by the Field Guides of Southern Africa (FGASA), which sets the gold standards for field guide qualifications.
-To become a safari guide in South Africa, you need to earn your NQF2 qualification.
-In FGASA terms, this is the Nature Site Guide NQF2 qualification (formerly Apprentice Field Guide or Level 1).
+In South Africa, the guiding industry is moderated by the Culture, Arts, Tourism, Hospitality, and Sport Sector Education and Training Authority (CATHSSETA), which standards for field guide qualifications.
+To become a safari guide in South Africa, you need to earn your CATHSSETA Nature Site Guide NQF2 qualification.
 To learn more about the different qualifications and levels, check out this article.

-The best way to become a FGASA-qualified guide is to do a course with a training provider like Bushwise.
+The best way to become a qualified guide is to do a course with an accredited training provider like Bushwise.
 They’ll ensure you gain all the necessary knowledge and skills to prepare you to enter the industry and succeed.
 By doing your course with Bushwise, you may also qualify for our employment guarantee – an industry first.

 Bushwise Field Guides students are highly sought after in the safari industry.
-We guarantee a permanent position for all our South African graduates within six months of completing the Bushwise Professional Field Guide Course.
+We guarantee a permanent position for all our South African graduates within six months of completing the Bushwise International Safari Guide Course.
 These include positions as field guides, reserve managers and conservationists in Africa and the United States.
-Start your professional field guiding career with Bushwise and get the chance to work in places like Malawi, Mozambique, Namibia, Patagonia, Rwanda, Tanzania, or Zambia.
+Start your safari guiding career with Bushwise and get the chance to work in places like Malawi, Mozambique, Namibia, Patagonia, Rwanda, Tanzania, or Zambia.

 What experience do I need?